-The berths Nutrien currently uses at the Port's Phosphoric Acid Terminal (the Terminal) are in such poor state of repair that they are no longer safe to use.
+The barge berths Nutrien currently uses at the Port's Phosphoric Acid Terminal (the Terminal) are in such poor state of repair that they are no longer safe to use.
 A Stability Analysis conducted in 2022 indicated the bulkhead has reached the end of its useful life and repairs would not be adequate to restore safe operating conditions.
 The East Barge Berths have been officially removed from service consistent with the recommendations of this analysis.
 As a result, Nutrien is currently using one of the Port's other berths,

 Figure 1.
-The project scope includes reconstruction of the Phosphoric Acid Terminal North, East, and South Berths to restore state of good repair, safe working conditions, and full berthing capacity.
+The project scope includes reconstruction of the Phosphoric Acid Terminal North and East Barge Berths to restore state of good repair, safe working conditions, and full berthing capacity.

 Berth 1, to both unload liquid acid barges and load liquid acid ships for export.
 This requires one barge to fully unload before another can leave the production facility, increases barge unloading time by over 50%, and a barge can no longer be unloaded while an export ship is loading, significantly increasing operational costs and reducing throughput.
 Dry barges are still being unloaded at the terminal's North Barge Berths at reduced capacity - however, due to stability concerns, the North Barge Berths must be removed from service as well by 2027, at which time Nutrien's dry cargo could no longer travel by barge to the Port's Phosphoric Acid Terminal for export and would need to be diverted to other modes.
+The use of other berths to accommodate Nutrien's operations also increases congestion at the port and delays other tenants' vessels.

-The North Carolina State Ports Authority, with the full support of Nutrien as demonstrated in the Memorandum of Understanding submitted with this application, seeks grant funding for the Modernization and Revitalization of Barge Berths project (the Project) to facilitate the continued productivity and operational safety of the Port, regional employment, and export of agricultural commodities to support the global food chain.
+The North Carolina State Ports Authority, with the full support of Nutrien as demonstrated in the Memorandum of Understanding submitted with this application, seeks grant funding for the Modernization and Revitalization of Barge Berths project (the Project) to facilitate the continued productivity and operational safety of the Port, regional employment, and export of agricultural commodities to support the global food supply chain.
 The project will construct new sheet pile bulkheads in front of the existing bulkheads at the North, East, and South Berths (the South Berth does not accept cargo and functions as a stabilizing wall) to extend the anticipated service life by 50 years.
 The project also includes installing a new anchorage system, concrete cap, fenders, and mooring hardware to enhance barge berth stability.

 Without the project, the movement of liquid cargo must travel to another berth south of the Newport River Bridge (US 70) as shown in Figure 2 on the following page, which requires a skilled pilot and fair weather to navigate.
 Additionally, unloading at Berth 1 means the purpose-built infrastructure and equipment currently housed at the Phosphoric Acid Terminal cannot be used, reducing efficiency and increasing operating costs.
 Dry cargo, beginning in the year 2028, is assumed to be diverted to truck and possibly rail.
-Freight transport by both these modes are less safe than barge, require greater operational costs, and produce more emissions and pollution.
+Freight transport by both these modes is less safe than barge, requires greater operational costs, and produces more emissions and pollution.
 The cost-effective ratios produced under several scenarios in this analysis, even while not accounting for all the operational inefficiencies the Port and Nutrien would incur in a No-Build Scenario, demonstrates the significant value of this project to the Port, Morehead City and Carteret County tax bases, workforce in Aurora, North Carolina, and global food production system.